1 | Shoal Bay

 Island Harbour is not just a beautiful beach.
 It's a great destination, with local history, restaurants, fishing, and a beach-side bar.

-This beach is approximately a mile and a half (approximately three kilometers) to the north of the center of East End.
+This beach can be found approximately a mile and a half (approximately three kilometers) north of the center of East End.

 2 | Scilly Cay Beach